Medical Genetics: Multifactorial Inheritance

 and children share about half of your genes.
 But because multifactorial disorders

-are caused by more than one factor, it’s hard to pin down a person’s real risk of
+are caused by more than 1 factor, it’s often hard to determine a person’s real risk

 Types of multifactorial traits and disorders

 Health problems that are caused by both genes and other factors include:

 Birth defects such as neural tube defects and cleft palate